Skip to main content

 Return component based on state

 Now we will center our focus in the application rendering.
-We will choose what component we should show to the user depending on the application state:
+We will choose what component to show to the user depending on the application state:

 switch (connectionState) {